-The Fund may utilize various forms of leverage including borrowings under loan facilities, dollar rolls or the issuance of preferred securities.
+The Fund may utilize various forms of leverage including borrowings under loan facilities or through bank loans or commercial paper, dollar rolls or the issuance of preferred securities.
 The Fund may also enter into transactions other than those noted above that may give rise to a form of leverage including, among others, futures and forward contracts (including foreign currency exchange contracts), credit default swaps, total return swaps and other derivative transactions, loans of portfolio securities, short sales and when-issued, delayed delivery and forward commitment transactions.
-The maximum amount of leverage that the Fund can employ will be limited to 33 1/3% of the Total Assets.
+The maximum amount of leverage that the Fund can employ is limited to 33 1/3% of the Total Assets.